-Our Phase III program consists of four three-arm, placebo-controlled trials: P301 and P303 trials in patients 6 to 11 years old and P302 and P304 trials in patients 12-17 years old.
+Our Phase III program consisted of four three-arm, placebo-controlled trials: P301 and P303 trials in patients 6 to 11 years old and P302 and P304 trials in patients 12 to 17 years old.
 The Phase III program for SPN-812 is complete.
 In December 2018, we announced positive topline results from the pediatric trials (P301 and P303) and the first adolescent trial (P302).
-In March 2019, we announced topline results from the second adolescent trial (P304), confirming the positive results seen in the previous three Phase III trials.
+In March 2019, we announced topline results from the second adolescent trial (P304), confirming the positive results seen in the three previous Phase III trials.
+In addition, we expect to initiate a Phase III program in adults in the fourth quarter of 2019.